FelixWeichselgartner/felixweichselgartner.github.io/_posts/2020-06-20-CustomerSoftware.md

 ![SQLite3Db](/assets/img/CustomerMessageSoftware_2_database.png)

-Generally, the data can either be loaded from a local database (like SQLite3 in this example with [SQLiteStudio](https://sqlitestudio.pl/)) or from [SevDesk](https://sevdesk.de/) (this is a web-based accounting software for germans), via their API.
+Generally, the data can either be loaded from a local database (like SQLite3 in this example with [SQLiteStudio](https://sqlitestudio.pl/)) or from [SevDesk](https://sevdesk.de/) (this is a web-based accounting software for germans), via their API ([here](https://github.com/FelixWeichselgartner/sevDesk_py) my own API-wrapper).
 As of today, the software is saving a lot of time, since customers don't have to be contacted individually.